 Erik encourages middle and high school students in Coolidge and elsewhere to pursue their college goals:

 “Do it!
 Pursue your dreams.
-Be the best at whatever you choose to be whether you want to be an account, a lawyer or an astronaut.
+Be the best at whatever you choose to be whether you want to be an accountant, a lawyer or an astronaut.
 It’s worth taking the risk even if you accrue debt or any sort of problems that come along with college – they’re worth it in the end.”

 Outside of school, Erik enjoys sports, “I love sports, all kinds of sports.
 I think we went to all of the basketball games at the U of A this year.
 My favorite hobby would have to be swimming.
 I actually coach the swim team here in Coolidge during the summers.”